bitlabstudio/django-review/README.rst

 Default behaviour:

-* Users can vote form 0 to 5
+* Users can rate form 0 to 5
 * Only authenticated users can post a review
 * Users can post multiple reviews on one object
 * Users can always update their posted reviews